 Interwoven with Bob’s public service has been his tireless work molding the lives of young men as a football coach.
 Bob served two stints as head coach at Tampa Catholic, from 1990-99 and again from 2005-2012.
 In 2007, TC reached the state championship game for the first time in school history and the Crusaders returned to that stage in 2009.
 During his tenure at TC, Bob’s teams compiled a record of a 128-71, reached the playoffs 13 times and won seven district crowns.

 After winning the election of Hillsborough County Property Appraiser in 2012, Bob made the decision to step down as head coach at TC in order to focus his energies on the constitutional responsibilities of his office.
 He now leads a new “team” with his same ambitions: to serve the public with fairness, professionalism and humility.

-Bob and his wife, Carrie Henriquez, are the proud parents of their son, Drew Alexander, and their daughter, Elin Mackenzie.
+Bob and his wife, Carrie Henriquez, are the proud parents of their son, Drew Alexander, and their two daughters, Elin Mackenzie and Emma Elizabeth.
 Bob enjoys time with his family, along with fishing, golf and going to the gym.